Seeded Traversal Indexes (CSR Adjacency)#

 • Repeated queries against the same graph: build the index once, amortize it over many seeded lookups.

-• Interactive / point-lookup latency: sub-millisecond neighbor expansion.
+• Interactive / point-lookup latency: neighbor expansion whose cost tracks the seeds rather than the graph.

 It does not help a full-graph scan (a property filter over every node, a global PageRank).
 For those, choose an engine instead — see Choosing a GFQL Engine: pandas, Polars, cuDF, Polars-GPU.